-- Relatively few and large municipalities (98 in all) which ensures a more effective and co-ordinated approach.
+- Relatively few and large municipalities (98 in total) which ensures a more effective and coordinated approach.

-- Broad public support for and political attentiveness to LTC.
+- Political attentiveness to and broad public support for LTC.

 - Due to de-institutionalisation, care for frail older people is more often provided in the home.

-- Care is provided by formally employed and trained staff.
+- Care is provided by formally employed and well-trained staff.

 - The majority of nursing homes are public and modern in providing an individual abode.

-- The testing strategy has changed a number of times and did not initially consider the need for nursing home residents and staff for being tested.
+- The testing strategy has changed a number of times and did not initially consider the need to test nursing home residents and staff.

-- Initially, protective gear was prioritised for the health care sector, leaving the municipal care providers to find alternative ways to secure protection for their members of staff.
+- Initially, Personal Protective Equipment (PPE) was prioritised for the health care sector, so municipal care providers had to find alternative ways to secure protection.

-- The guidelines regarding the use of protective gear in the nursing home sector has varied.
+- The guidelines regarding the use of PPE in the nursing home sector have been inconsistent.